Think and Grow Rich

 Think and Grow Rich is a book written by Napoleon Hill and Rosa Lee Beeland released in 1937 and promoted as a personal development and self-improvement book.
-Hill claimed to be inspired by a suggestion from business magnate and later-philanthropist Andrew Carnegie however historians doubt this claim.
+Hill claimed to be inspired by a suggestion from business magnate and later-philanthropist Andrew Carnegie, though historians doubt this claim.

 The book is considered a classic in the personal development genre and has been widely influential in shaping the way people think about success and wealth.